microsoft/FHIR-Converter/docs/template-creation-how-to-guide.md

 # How to create a template

-In this how-to guide, we will cover some of the basics around creating templates for converting HL7 v2 messages and CDA documents into FHIR bundles.
+In this how-to guide, we will cover some of the basics around creating templates for converting healthcare data into FHIR bundles.
 The templates are an implementation of the open-source project [handlebars](https://handlebarsjs.com/).
 Handlebars compiles templates into JavaScript functions.
 The handlebars website has the most up to date information and is a great reference as you get into template building.

 The HL7 v2 templates included in the release were created by generating the data from [Google spreadsheets](https://docs.google.com/spreadsheets/d/1PaFYPSSq4oplTvw_4OgOn6h2Bs_CMvCAU9CqC4tPBgk) created by the HL7 community as part of their [V2 to FHIR mapping project](https://confluence.hl7.org/display/OO/2-To-FHIR+Project) which describes the mapping of HL7 v2 version 2.8.2 into FHIR bundles version R4.
 The C-CDA templates included in this release were generated from customer feedback.
 There are top level templates that can be used to create a FHIR bundle by translating a full HL7 v2 message or CDA document.
 There are partial templates that are used as building blocks to create the top level template.
 For more details on the partial templates, see the [partial template concept section](partial-template-concept.md).